ethereum/EIPs/EIPS/eip-draft_title_abbrev.md

 ### Safe Mint Only

 This ERC takes inspiration from the ERC-1155 standard and only supports safe-style transfers when minting tokens.
-This enables receiver contracts to depend on `ERC4365Mint` or `ERC4365MintBatch` functions to be called at the end of minting.
+This enables receiver contracts to depend on `RedeemableTokenMint` or `RedeemableTokenMintBatch` functions to be called at the end of minting.
 This allows receivers to reject an increase in balance.

 ## Backwards Compatibility